denismoret/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/project-archetype/client-side-libraries.md

     `main.scss` is the entry point to all of the Sass files in the `ui.frontend` module.
 It will include the `_variables.scss` file, which contains a series of brand variables to be used throughout different Sass files in the project.
 The `_base.scss` file is also included and defines some basic styles for HTML elements.
 A regular expression includes all of the styles for individual components styles under `src/main/webpack/components`.
 Another regular expression includes all of the files under `src/main/webpack/site/styles`.

-1. Inspect the file `main.ts`. `main.ts` includes `main.scss` and includes a regular expression to collect any `.js` or `.ts` files in the project.
+1. Inspect the file `main.ts`.
+It includes `main.scss` and a regular expression to collect any `.js` or `.ts` files in the project.
 This entry point will be used by the [webpack configuration files](https://webpack.js.org/configuration/) as the entry point for the entire `ui.frontend` module.

 1. Inspect the files beneath `src/main/webpack/site/styles`: